hyperads/api/docs/_adserving.md

 * 'setting.redirect' – is used in Android version to specify the way of moving to URL when the ad is clicked, either a native application of the system or a web-browser.

+* `setting.skip` - is used in video players to specify posibility to skip playing video.

 #### Ad

 * `ad.type` – Response type for an ad.
 This setting defines the Ad object structure.
 The available parameter values are the following: `native`, `html`, `video`.